 Committee members report to Branch Chair

-- Provide assistance as necessary for branch events (breakfast seminars, tours, dinners), goals, or initiatives (career awareness activities, president’s awards, etc.); and
+- Provide assistance as necessary for branch events (breakfast seminars, tours, dinners), goals, or initiatives (career awareness activities, president’s awards, etc.)

-- Registered with Engineers and Geoscientists BC in one of the following capacities: Professional Engineer, Professional Geoscientist, Member- in -Training (EIT/GIT), or Engineers and Geoscientists BC Licensee;
+- Registered with Engineers and Geoscientists BC in one of the following capacities: professional engineer (P.Eng.), professional geoscientist (P.Geo.), member-in-training (EIT/GIT), Engineers and Geoscientists BC licensee, or Student Member (undergrad students).
+Once you become a member of the association, please feel free to re-apply.

 - Ability to run meetings and lead teams is an asset.